 The transportation infrastructure in the Netherlands is considered to be one of the best in the world.
 The main airport in the Netherlands, Amsterdam Schiphol Airport, offers daily direct flights to over 20 U.S. cities as well destinations around the world.
 The public transportation system in the Netherlands is modern and reliable.
 The rail network connects cities throughout the country as well as Belgium and Germany (and on to the rest of Europe).
 Various modes of public transport are available within cities and towns, including buses, trams, and ferries.
 The Netherlands has an extensive network of well-maintained roads and highways.
 Visitors should revue basic traffic rules before driving in the Netherlands.
 Major rental car companies operate at Schiphol Airport and locations throughout the country.
 Taxis are available at designated taxi stands and can be requested by telephone.
 Uber is available in large cities.

 Dutch is the official language of the Netherlands.
 English is widely spoken and can be used in commercial correspondence.

-The standard time zone for the Netherlands is Central European Time (CET) / UTC +1 (six hours ahead of Washington DC).
+The standard time zone for the Netherlands is Central European Time (CET) / UTC +1 (six hours ahead of Washington DC for most of the year).
 Daylight saving time is observed from the last Sunday in March until the last Sunday in October.

 A full list of local holidays can be found on the U.S. Embassy The Hague website.